rybla/riib11.github.io/_posts/2019-09-04-mathematical-manifestation.md

 ---
 layout: post
 title: Mathematical Manifestation
+subtitle: How can we expect expect mathematical explanations to manifest in real phenomenon in the actual world?
 author: Henry Blanchette
+categories: mathematics, philosophy, science
 ---

 Question: _Why is mathematics useful for, and often seemingly prophetic of, physics?_